jubairmr9/final-project-rotom_pokedex/who_and_what.md

   * The elements they're weak against
   * The elements they're strong against

+It consists of consists of tables with two or three columns and multiple `FOREIGN-KEYS` that works best for the project.

+How the tables are connected are detailed [here](https://docs.google.com/drawings/d/1QFOMXx1jJfyQtt-R1Y13q3hGM5iva56B8hARUWqJC00/edit).

+Our project uses `PROCEDURES` to fetch the necessary data, and uses JS, HTML and CSS to display information in the front-end.

-All pokemon are listed as a button and the info is visible once a button is clicked.
+In the UI, all the pokemon are listed as a button and the info is visible once a button is clicked.

 ### Contributions
 Everyone